A relation between the Dirichlet and the Regularity problem for Parabolic equations: Introduction

 The paper is set up as follows.
 Section \ref{S:basics} contains definitions needed for the rest of the paper and Section \ref{S3} summarises known parabolic results we needs for our proofs. \reftheorem{thm:Dp_implies_Rq} is proven first, motivated by the method from \cite{She06}.
 The two cases \( \diam \Base = \infty \) and \( R \coloneqq \diam\Base < \infty \) are considered separately.

-\reftheorem{thm:Rp_extrapolation} follows by real interpolation against a suitable endpoint space.
-We construct this endpoint space in section \ref{S:interpolation}.
-This construction contains some significant novelties, as we need to construct \lq\lq atoms" that respect different scaling between the space and time.
+\reftheorem{thm:Rp_extrapolation} follows by real interpolation against a suitable endpoint space which we have already introduced.
 With the interpolation result in hand, the final piece missing is the establishment of an endpoint bound for \( \|N[\nabla u]\|_{L^1(\partial\Omega)} \) which closely follows its elliptic version as in \cite{DK}.